voxpupuli/agtm/types-and-providers.md

 Types and providers are the heart of how Puppet works.
 They allow you to express the "how to do something" through raw commands, outside of the constraints of the Puppet DSL.
-With that information Puppet can then figure out how to transistion from what you have to what you want.
+With that information Puppet can then figure out how to transition from what you have to what you want.
 They are written in Ruby, like Puppet.

 Types and providers are preferred over execs and definitions due the ability to